Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/fa_faq-flexberry-web.en.md

 WebObjectListView1.Stylization.Styles = new ICSSoft.STORMNET.Web.Controls.TextStyle&#91;&#93; { ts };
 ```

-In this example, for objects that have the property `ФИО` is specified `Пылесосов`, to apply the style `redtext`.
+In this example, for objects that have the property» «name is specified» «vacuum Cleaners will apply the redtext style «qmc.
 Don't forget to define styles in css before such descriptions.

 ## How to disable editing of the object's properties immediately to the entire form?